-A Letter from our Executive Director on the Importance of Career Services
+Letter from our Program Director on the Importance of Career Services

-The challenge of finding a job or internship can be daunting, and for our international students it is especially difficult and we do not promise U.S. employment to international students.
+The challenge of finding a job or internship can be overwhelming, and for our international students it is especially difficult, and we do not promise U.S. jobs to international students.
 However, we do provide the resources students need.
-This includes on-staff international counselor, Jiajia Chen, and a dedicated, very experienced career placement specialist, Peter Bennett.
+We have added to our Career Services team over the past year, which includes our on-staff international counselor, Jiajia Chen, and now also features two dedicated and experienced career placement professionals, Jason Gorack and Jennifer Grunwald.

 As you’ll read, our students and graduates are joining an increasing number of very respected and recognized companies around the world.
+To cite just one example, we now have at least eight Risk Management alumni working at Goldman Sachs.
 We invite all prospective students to review the contents of this section to confirm that our program will meet your career search needs and your goals.